Serpentine belt noise squeal or chirp

 Belt “dressing” is nothing more than a tacky substance that’s designed to create more friction.
 The belt may grip better temporarily, but it’s never a permanent fix.
 Worse yet, the tacky substance attracts and holds road grit and that grit actually grinds up your belt and the pulley, destroying both.

-The #1 cause of serpentine belt noise is a worn automatic serpentine belt tensioner.
+A worn automatic serpentine belt tensioner or improper tension from a manual belt tensioning system will cause the belt to squeal.
 Most people blame the belt and replace it only to find the belt noise returns.
-You may think the belt tensioner is in good shape simply because it applies some tension to the belt—not true!.
+You may think the automatic belt tensioner is in good shape simply because it applies some tension to the belt—not true!.

 • It creaks as you rotate it.
 That means the spring inside is rusted